 Coat and Coloring

 Dalmatian puppies are born white and later develop spots between the size of a dime and a half-dollar.
-These spots can be black or liver—which ranges from light lemon to tan—with the dog's nose sharing the color of its spots.
+And, while a variety of coat colors are possible, black or liver are considered breed standard with the dog's nose sharing the color of its spots.
 The distribution of a Dalmatian's spots is typically even, though there are generally more on the ears.

 Dalmatians coats are short, dense, fine, and close-fitting.
 They are sleek, glossy, and have a very healthy appearance.